Pakistan temporarily closes consulate in Afghanistan

-ISLAMABAD (AP) — Pakistan has temporarily closed its consulate in the eastern Afghan city of Jalalabad over “intervention” by the provincial governor and a lack of security.
+ISLAMABAD (AP) — Pakistan temporarily closed its consulate in the eastern Afghan city of Jalalabad because of “intervention” by the provincial governor and a lack of security, but an Afghan official said Saturday there was simply a misunderstanding and the matter would be resolved.

-In a letter to the Afghan Ministry of Foreign Affairs, Pakistan’s embassy in Kabul complained about intervention by the governor of Nangarhar province and requested that he refrain from interfering in the functioning of the consulate.
+In a letter to the Afghan Ministry of Foreign Affairs, Pakistan’s embassy in Kabul requested that the governor of Nangarhar province refrain from interfering in the functioning of the consulate.

 The Pakistani mission also requested that Afghan authorities restore security on the premises.
 It said the consulate will remain closed until security arrangements are completed to the embassy’s satisfaction.